 Comment: 1998-12-01 is the highest possible ship date as defined in the database population.
 (This is ENDDATE - 30).
 The query will include all lineitems shipped before this date minus DELTA days.
-The intent is to choose DELTA so that between 95% and 97% of the rows in the table are scanned.
+The intent is to choose DELTA so that between 95% and 97% of the rows in the table are scannedeligible for the query.